msgpo/home-assistant.io/source/_integrations/rhasspy.markdown

 ha_release: 0.101.3
 ---

-[Rhasspy](https://rhasspy.readthedocs.io) is a highly customizable, truly private voice assistant that [runs completely offline](#the-zen-of-rhasspy) and [supports many languages](https://rhasspy.readthedocs.io/en/latest/#supported-languages).
-It generates a personalized speech/intent recognizer based on voice commands that [you can create and customize](#customizing-voice-commands) on your device.
+[Rhasspy](https://rhasspy.readthedocs.io) is a highly customizable, private voice assistant that [runs completely offline](#the-zen-of-rhasspy) and [supports many languages](https://rhasspy.readthedocs.io/en/latest/#supported-languages).
+It generates a personalized speech/intent recognizer based on voice commands that [you can create and customize](#customizing-voice-commands) entirely on your device.

-For this integration to function, you *must* do the following:
+To get started, you must:

 1. [Install a Rhasspy server](https://rhasspy.readthedocs.io/en/latest/installation/)
-2. Visit the Rhasspy web interface at [http://YOUR_RHASSPY_SERVER:12101](http://YOUR_RHASSPY_SERVER:12101) to download a language-specific profile
+2. Visit the web interface at [http://YOUR_RHASSPY_SERVER:12101](http://YOUR_RHASSPY_SERVER:12101) to download a language-specific profile

 Make sure your Rhasspy server is running *before* you start Home Assistant (or you will need to [re-train from Home Assistant](#re-training) after Rhasspy starts).